Since 2011, the estimated number of flu cases in the U.S. has risen sharply… anywhere from 24.6 million to 35.6 million per annual flu “season”!

-So, you may be wondering how to avoid the unpleasantries of the flu altogether.
-Or if you’ve already caught it – how you can quickly remedy it.
+So, you may be wondering how to avoid the unpleasantries of the flu altogether… or, if you’ve already caught it, how you can remedy it.
 Either way, this post is for you.
-We’ve got 12 natural flu remedies for you to try, that could help keep you functioning at 100% this flu season!
+We’ve got 12 natural flu remedies for you to try, which could help keep you happier and healthier through these dark days of winter.

 What is the Flu?

-For those that are unfamiliar, the flu (influenza) is an infection caused by a virus that affects the nose, throat and lungs.
+As you probably know, the flu (influenza) is an infection caused by a virus that affects the nose, throat, and lungs.

 People often wonder whether they have a cold or the flu.
 Both diseases are caused by viruses that infect the respiratory system, and both can have similar symptoms.
 Check out the table below to see the key differences between cold and flu symptoms: